PiyushKamble/JavaCodeGenerator/README.md

 }
 ```

 The other modifiers work where permitted.
-Note that when specifying modifiers, JavaPoet uses
+Note that when specifying modifiers, JavaCodeGenerator  uses
 [`javax.lang.model.element.Modifier`][modifier], a class that is not available on Android.
 This
 limitation applies to code-generating-code only; the output code runs everywhere: JVMs, Android,
 and GWT.